EU lawyers say transaction tax plan is illegal

 Britain is challenging the transaction tax plan in the bloc's top court saying it was concerned it would affect transactions carried out beyond the borders of countries that sign up for it.
 A UK Treasury source said the legal opinion vindicated the decision to challenge the plan.

-UK business lobby CBI said the opinion recognized the tax would damage growth and it was time to draw a line under the "flawed" proposal.
+UK business lobby CBI said the opinion recognised the tax would damage growth and it was time to draw a line under the "flawed" proposal.

 Faced with warnings from the industry that the tax could snarl up financing for the economy, there were already moves to scale back the levy and delay its roll out.